 Ordered by hit rate, highest first.

-How to spot it: Vercel / Netlify / CF Pages dashboard → Environment Variables → are they listed?
+How to spot it: open Vercel / Netlify / Cloudflare Pages → Environment Variables → are the two names listed at all?

 Vite → VITE_X (import.meta.env.VITE_X)